decaf-dev/obsidian-dataloom/README.md

 ## Getting started

-Start by creating a new table.
+Start by creating a new loom.
 You can do this by clicking on the table icon on the sidebar.

 <img src="./docusaurus/static/img/new-table-sidebar.png"  width="350">